27 FAQs about making a will.

 3. I've been with my partner for years, but we're not married.
 Do I need to make a will?

-If you and your partner are not married or legally united in a civil partnership, your partner will not be automatically entitled to any of your assets when you die - no matter how long your relationship has been - unless you make a will.
+If you and your partner are not married or legally united in a civil partnership, your partner will not be automatically entitled to any of the assests owned in your sole name when you die - no matter how long your relationship has been - unless you make a will.

 Instead, your estate will be divided among your children (or other more distant relatives if you have no children).
 Even if you have no relatives, your estate will pass to the Crown rather than to your partner.
 See our guidance on dying without making a will.